balirwaalvin/Pharmacy-X/DIGITALOCEAN_DEPLOY.md

 ## Step 3: Add Database

+**IMPORTANT**: You must add a database and set environment variables for the app to work.

 1. **Create Managed Database**
-   - In your app settings, go to "Database"
+   - In your DigitalOcean dashboard, go to "Databases"
-   - Click "Attach Database"
-   - Choose "Create and attach new database"
+   - Click "Create Database Cluster"
    - **Engine**: MySQL 8
    - **Size**: Basic ($15/month for smallest)
    - **Name**: pharmacy-db

-2. **Database will auto-populate environment variables**
+   - **Wait for creation** (takes 5-10 minutes)

+2. **Connect Database to App**
+   - Go to your app settings in DigitalOcean
+   - Click "Database"
+   - Click "Attach Database"
+   - Select your "pharmacy-db" database
-   - DATABASE_URL will be automatically set
+   - This will automatically set DATABASE_URL environment variable

+3. **Verify Environment Variables**
+   - In your app settings, go to "Settings" → "App-Level Environment Variables"
-   - Our config.php handles this automatically
+   - You should see DATABASE_URL automatically added
+   - Format: `mysql://username:password@host:port/database`

 ## Step 4: Import Database

-After deployment:
+**CRITICAL**: Your app won't work until you import the database schema.

 1. **Get Database Connection Details**
    - Go to your database in DigitalOcean dashboard
-   - Note the connection details
+   - Click "Connection Details"
+   - Note: Host, Port, Username, Password, Database name

-2. **Connect and Import**
+2. **Connect and Import using MySQL Client**
-   - Use MySQL Workbench, phpMyAdmin, or command line
-   - Import your `Database/PharmacyX_DB.sql` file

    ```bash
    mysql -h your-host -P your-port -u your-user -p your-database < Database/PharmacyX_DB.sql
    ```

+3. **Or use phpMyAdmin/MySQL Workbench**
+   - Connect using the connection details
+   - Import your `Database/PharmacyX_DB.sql` file
+   - Verify tables are created

+4. **Alternative: Import via DigitalOcean Console**
+   - Go to your database cluster
+   - Click "Console" tab
+   - Upload and run your SQL file

 ## Step 5: Configure Domain (Optional)